freeCodeCamp/freeCodeCamp/guide/english/linux/10-simple-and-useful-linux-commands/index.md

 title: 10 Simple and Useful Linux Commands
 ---
 # 10 Simple and Useful Linux Commands
-The commands listed here are basic, and will help you get started quickly.
-But they’re also powerful, and they’ll continue to be useful as your Linux expertise expands.
+The commands listed here are basic, and will help you get started with the linux terminal quickly.
+Although they’re basic, they're also powerful, and they’ll continue to be useful as your Linux expertise expands.
-1. `echo` This takes the text you give it and sends it somewhere—back to the screen, to a file, or to another command.
-By default it echoes back to the screen, unless used with redirection `>`
+1. `echo` Example 1: This takes the text you give it and sends it somewhere—back to the screen, to a file, or to another command.Example 2: By default it echoes back to the screen, unless used with redirection `>`
-Example: `echo "hello!"`
+Example 1 re: `echo "hello!"`
-Example 2: `echo "Hello world" > hello.txt`
+Example 2 re: `echo "Hello world" > hello.txt`
 1. `cat` To display the contents of a text file, just type `cat myfile`.
 1. `find` It does what it says, and it’s good at it.
 Use it to locate files by path, size, date, owner and a bunch of other useful filters.
 Example: `find . -type f -mtime -1h # List files in this directory modified in the past hour`.
 1. `date` Just type date when you want to know what time it is.
 Example: `date "+It's %l:%m%p on %A"`.
 Use it in a script to name files according to the current date.